Syberic/FVTT-Turn-Alert/README.md

 Easily create new alerts [through the UI](https://github.com/schultzcole/FVTT-Turn-Alert/wiki/User-Guide), or create alerts [programmatically](https://github.com/schultzcole/FVTT-Turn-Alert/wiki/Turn-Alert-API) with macros for more advanced options.

+## Fork Disclaimer

+This is one of my favorite module for FoundryVTT and was disappointed after upgrading to Foundry 0.8.9 and this module's 2.0.0 that it didn't work well, so I made the quickest fix possible.
+I understand the original repository is now archived and don't expect an update, but just in case, and for those like me that relied on turn alerts to track stuff happening in their combats, here's the fix.
+If anyone wants to use it ASAP without waiting for an hypothetical merge in the original repository, the manifest from my fork can be used: `https://raw.githubusercontent.com/johnmartel/FVTT-Turn-Alert/master/module.json`.
+I don't mean to publish it to the Foundry marketplace, it's just a handy workaround for the current issue.
+I am grateful to @schultzcole for putting on the awesome work creating this module and I hope this fix can be useful to others.

 ## Use Cases

 So when would you want to use this module, and what was this module designed for?